gauravsc/gauravsc.github.io/_pages/about.md

 Recent
 ------
-I was trying to co-found a company at Entrepeneur First (https://www.joinef.com) for the past 3 months
+I was trying to co-found a company at Entrepeneur First (<a href="https://www.joinef.com">joinef.com</a>) for the past 3 months

 Work Experience
 ------